lpekarek/FRIED_POTATO/README.md

-Copyright 2021 Helmholtz-Zentrum für Infektionsforschung GmbH
+Welcome to FRIED POTATO - Force-Ramp Improved EDition of Practical Optical Tweezers Analysis TOol

-POTATO -- 2022-09-21
+FRIED POTATO is an extension of the original POTATO (developed by Lukáš Pekárek and Stefan Buck under supervision of Neva Caliskan

-Developed by Lukáš Pekárek and Stefan Buck at the Helmholtz Institute for RNA-based Infection Research
+at the Helmholtz Institute for RNA-based Infection Research (Copyright 2021 Helmholtz-Zentrum für Infektionsforschung GmbH)).

-in the research group REMI - Recoding Mechanisms in Infections.
+FRIED POTATO includes some improvements in the way results are exported as well as includes some additional paramateres such as change in contour lenght upon each step and total contour lenght of each curve.

-Supervisor - Jun.
-Prof. Neva Caliskan
+Another new feature is the option to use "Reverse fitting" during the analysis which is suitable for long RNA analysis, under the condition that the full unfolding of RNA has been reached.

 ![image](https://user-images.githubusercontent.com/59534208/141326704-f0ddbee2-1dd3-42bf-a5c1-c98e730bb05b.png)